COVENANTS & RESTRICTIONS

 We ask all residents and guests to respect these boundaries.
 If you have questions about property lines or pond usage, please contact the Village of Deer Park or consult your property’s plat of survey for clarification.

-Thank you for helping maintain the privacy and integrity of the Dover Pond area.
+Thank you for helping maintain the privacy, beauty, and integrity of the Dover Pond community.